 \subsection{Magnetic properties}

-Here we discuss the \gls{pbe} +$U$ +\gls{soc} results for Nd$_2$Fe$_{14}$B and \gls{ml} for $H_c$ prediction.
-Hubbard $U$ correction is necessary for highly correlated $3d$ and $4f$ elements\cite{DFTU,BhandariPRA016, BhandariPRM021, BhandariPRR022} to accurately predict $K_u$.
-We performed calculations for various values of $U$ from 4-7 eV for Nd($4f$) orbitals.
-Table \ref{moments} shows the spin and orbital magnetic moments of Nd, Fe, and B at different crystallographic sites for different values of $U_{eff}$.
-Non-magnetic B atom has negligible magnetic moments.
-Nd exhibits Nd$^{3+}$ state with spin magnetic moment ($\mu_s$) of $\sim -3.3$ and strongly quenched orbital moment ($\mu_l$) of $\sim 1.5$ $\mu_B$ due to crystalline electric field.
-The spin and orbital moments have the opposite sign, consistent with Hund's rule for less than half-filled $4f$-shell.
-The net magnetic moment is very robust and does not vary significantly with $U$.
+Here we discuss the \gls{pbe}+$U$+\gls{soc} results with Nd$_2$Fe$_{14}$B, using \gls{ml} for $H_c$ prediction.
+Hubbard $U$-correction is necessary for highly correlated $3d$ and $4f$ elements\cite{DFTU,BhandariPRA016, BhandariPRM021, BhandariPRR022} to accurately predict $K_u$.
+We performed test calculations for various values of $U$ from 4--7 eV for Nd $4f$ orbitals.
+Table~\ref{moments} shows the spin and orbital magnetic moments of Nd, Fe, and B at different crystallographic sites for different values of $U_{\mathrm{eff}}$.
+The non-magnetic B atom carries negligible magnetic moments.
+Nd exhibits an Nd$^{3+}$ state with spin magnetic moment ($\mu_s$) of $\sim -3.3$ and strongly quenched orbital moment ($\mu_l$) of $\sim 1.5$ $\mu_B$ due to the crystalline electric field.
+The spin and orbital moments have opposite signs, consistent with Hund's rule for a less than half-filled $4f$ shell.
+The net magnetic moment is robust, and does not vary significantly with $U$.

 \arraystretch{1.5}